Young Adam (film): Plot

 In the past, Joe and Cathy meet by chance, and reflect on the end of their relationship, and Joe's unrealised plans to move to China.
 They go to the waterfront and have passionate sex beneath a parked truck.

 Joe and Ella's relationship becomes ever more daring, with the two engaging in passionate clinches while Les is up on deck.

 In the past, on the waterfront, Cathy reveals she is two months pregnant with Joe's child.
 This causes an argument between them, in which Cathy reveals she has been seeing another man, a plumber called Dan.
 When Joe begins to walk off, she runs after him, when she reaches for his arm to hold and he withdraws it, she trips and falls into the cold water while dressed only in her petticoat.
 Joe stays on the embankment, repeating her name several times, but making no move to rescue her and when she fails to surface, he panics, disposes of her belongings, and runs away.

-Joe is still traumatised by the loss of Cathy, carrying her photo, and the engraved mirror from her, with him at all times.
+Joe is still traumatized by the loss of Cathy, carrying her photo, and the engraved mirror from her, with him at all times.
 The newspaper reports that Daniel Gordon, the plumber whom Cathy was casually seeing, has been arrested and is being tried for her murder.
-The lack of discreation between Joe and Ella results in Les finding out about their affair.
+The lack of discretion between Joe and Ella results in Les finding out about their affair.
 After initially losing his temper, Les calms down and agrees to move out of the barge, which belongs to Ella.
 Ella and Joe drift into a more serious relationship, although much of the appeal has gone for Joe.

 In the past, Joe and Cathy are on a boat on a lake, Joe rocks the boat which makes Cathy afraid as she can't swim, before the couple make love on the boat.

 Joe is rapidly losing interest in his relationship with Ella, with the two having a disagreement over Cathy's death, and the upcoming court hearing of the accused, Daniel Gordon.
 Joe is ready to tell Ella the truth about his relationship with Cathy, but Ella is not interested.
 Joe has now taken over all Les' duties on the barge.

 We see a typewriter on the canal bed.
 In the past, Joe is sitting at a typewriter, struggling to write.